 To be honest, I feel that without this insurance, the existence of my family and me could be threatened very quickly.

 What is precisely the personal liability insurance in Germany

-Private liability insurance will cover you if you have carelessly or recklessly broken something or even caused an accident.
-The issue of gross negligence is also covered.
+Furthermore, private liability insurance covers you if you have carelessly or recklessly broken something or even caused an accident.

 To be protected against high claims for damages, you take out private liability insurance.